biotope/biotope-element/docs/styling.md

 MyButton.componentName = 'my-button';
 MyButton.register();
 ```

-!> __Important ⚠️:__ If you come across that issue, that your styles are displayed as text.
-Most
-likely you use a class-name that is the same as your component name.
-Together with the polyfill, the
-style tag itself get styled which causes the issue in IE11/Edge V18 and below.

 ## Styling slots
 If you want to style slotted content, you can so by using the `::slotted` pseudoselector.
 For a